WHITE PAPER SERIES

 Clinical Scientist

-Greta Marie de Waal, PhD
+Greta Marie van Schoor, PhD

 Senior Clinical Scientist

-Dr. De Waal provides scientific expertise and guidance relating to the implementation of electronic clinical outcome assessments (eCOAs), and has a special focus on eDiary design and accessibility of eCOA best practices.
+Dr. Van Schoor provides scientific expertise and guidance relating to the implementation of electronic clinical outcome assessments (eCOAs), and has a special focus on eDiary design and accessibility of eCOA best practices.
 She completed her PhD in Physiological Sciences at Stellenbosch University, which focused on the bacterial and inflammatory involvement in colorectal carcinogenesis, and has 3+ years’ experience in the clinical research industry.
 She has given scientific consultation for projects across a wide range of therapeutic areas, including oncology, infectious disease, dermatology, and gastroenterology.

 Joan Busner, PhD